lesterlimjj/tp/docs/DeveloperGuide.md

 1. User requests to list <u>list persons(UC01)</u>.
 2. User requests to <u>list listings (UC02)</u>.
 3. User specifies a property preference in a person to find a matching listing.
-4. MatchEstate filters the list of listings, displaying based on if any tags and price range of the listing matches the property preference.
+4. MatchEstate filters the list of listings, displaying based on if any tags and price range of the available listing not owned by the person matches the property preference.
 5. MatchEstate sorts the filtered listings by the highest number of matching criteria.
 6. MatchEstate displays a success message.